Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-Although traditional authenticated encryption mitigates eavesdropping attacks, they can introduce unacceptable overhead in resource constrained NoC. \citeauthor{charles2022digital} \cite{charles2022digital} propose a lightweight digital watermarking scheme to detect eavesdropping attacks.
-This solution replaces costly authentication tag generation while maintaining confidentiality through existing encryption scheme.
+Although traditional authenticated encryption schemes mitigate eavesdropping attacks, they can introduce unacceptable overhead in resource-constrained NoC. \citeauthor{charles2022digital} \cite{charles2022digital} propose a lightweight digital watermarking scheme to detect eavesdropping attacks.
+This solution replaces costly authentication tag generation while maintaining confidentiality through the existing encryption scheme.
 A watermark will be embedded into every packet stream.
-Both watermark encoding and decoding logic implemented on NI while sender encodes and receiver decodes.
-The receiver will identify a packet stream as invalid in case of an attack, or valid otherwise. \citeauthor{hussain2017packet} \cite{hussain2017packet} introduced another countermeasure to detect attacks that will alter packet source and destination to leak packets.
-The proposed lightweight authentication scheme generates tag by authenticating both source and destination.
+Both watermark encoding and decoding logic are implemented on NI while the sender encodes and receiver decodes.
+The receiver will identify a packet stream as invalid in case of an attack or valid otherwise. \citeauthor{hussain2017packet} \cite{hussain2017packet} introduced another countermeasure to detect attacks that will alter packet source and destination to leak packets.
+The proposed lightweight authentication scheme generates a tag by authenticating the source and destination.
 The tag is scrambled with packet data.
-The tag inserted by source processing element is verified by packet leak detection unit in destination processing element.
-If the tag is altered or any of the address is altered, the destination will detect the packet and invalidate it.
+The packet leak detection unit in the destination processing element verifies the tag inserted by the source processing element.
+If the tag is altered or any of the addresses is altered, the destination will detect the packet and invalidate it.

-A two-tier protection mechanism is introduced by \cite{raparti2019lightweight} to protect against eavesdropping attack.
+A two-tier protection mechanism is introduced by \cite{raparti2019lightweight} to protect against eavesdropping attacks.
 A snooping invalidation module is presented as the first tier.
-This is implemented in output queue of every NI which will discard packets with invalid header flits.
-Additional encoding information provided by the processing element is used for the detection of snoop packets.
-As second tier of protection will go after the source of the attack where a malicious program running in a processing core.
-The detector implemented at interface between NI and processing element needs to observe traffic ratios for few hours to detect source of the attack.
+This is implemented in the output queue of every NI, which will discard packets with invalid header flits.
+Additional encoding information provided by the processing element is used to detect snoop packets.
+The second tier of protection will go after the source of the attack, where a malicious program is running in a processing core.
+The detector implemented at the interface between NI and the processing element needs to observe traffic ratios for a few hours to detect the source of the attack.
 This two-tier countermeasure protects NoC-based SoC from snooping attacks while reducing application execution time.